Hear from teachers using my plays and skits

 There are 30 plays, each with a script and notes on language points and suggested props.
 There is a short introduction that addresses some common concerns teachers have expressed (Is it really ‘learning’?
 How will I maintain control?
 Will there be enough time?) and a rationale for why using drama in the classroom is effective.
 Shelly is not alone here.
 In the course of my Internet searching I came across some serious academic and research support for this approach.
 Shelley includes a list of references in the book and I will add a few of my own at the end of this review.
 Following the introduction is a short section with some tips and advice on how to use the plays and you’re off!

-I have now tried a half a dozen of the plays.
+I have now tried a half a dozen of the one act plays.
 Kids in this age group (4-12) really do respond well (I thought the tea party would never end).
 Collecting the props presents no problem.
 You can find most of what you need around the house.
 The Robot head can be as simple as a shopping bag with holes cut for eyes.
 Kids this age don’t need much to kick start their imaginations.
 And I find these plays good for my own powers of imagination.
 Already I am adapting the plays and thinking of plots of my own.

 I may not revolutionize language teaching in Thailand, but if I wanted to, this is the route I would go.